grain-lang/grain-lang.org/src/tooling/grain_doc.md

  * @param name: description
  */
 ```
-The `@param` annotation indicates a parameter to the function that the doc block is documenting.
+The `@param` attribute indicates a parameter to the function that the doc block is documenting.

 These should be specified in order of the function parameters and the name specified before the colon (`:`) should match the parameter name exactly—while not currently enforced, it will be required for named parameters in the future.
 The content after the colon is the description of the parameter.